kfocus/kfocus-source/CONTRIBUTING.md

 ## Quality Checks
 - Ensure all code passes `shellcheck -x`.
-Use shellcheck comments to allow approved exceptions to pass like so:: `# shellcheck disable=SC2091` eode analysis as well.
+Use shellcheck comments to allow approved exceptions to pass like so: `# shellcheck disable=SC2091` eode analysis as well.
 - Changes should have automated tests to ensure correctness.
 See `test/README.md` for details on how to write and use tests.